-The Detective Division is the investigative unit of the Brookline Police Department, consisting of nineteen detectives under the command of Deputy Superintendent Andrew Lipson.
+The Detective Division is the investigative unit of the Brookline Police Department, consisting of eighteen detectives.

 The Crime Scene and Identification Unit of the Division serve as a vital part of the Detective Division.
 Our Public Safety Headquarters, which opened in April 2002, utilizes a sophisticated crime lab and digital dark room to process, preserve and document evidence recovery.
 This modern facility includes an in-house automated fingerprint identification system (SPEX / AFIS) which includes a latent palm print search capability.
 Brookline is one of the few Departments in the State that possesses this type of technology, along with a significant searchable database.
 In addition, all members of the Brookline Police Department Detective Division have been trained to identify, collect and preserve DNA evidence to be entered into CODIS by the Massachusetts State Police Crime Lab.
 Advancements in forensic technology have helped our division to identify many suspects and solve the related crimes, and our division continues to remain on the forefront of law enforcement investigative practices.